aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 ﻿---
-title: "How to deploy Aspose.Words.Cloud container with Azure"
+title: "How to deploy Aspose.Words Cloud container with Azure"
 second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /getting-started/how-to-deploy-docker-container-with-azure/
 aliases: [/how-to-deploy-docker-container-with-azure/]
-description: "How to deploy Aspose.Words.Cloud container with Azure"
+description: "How to deploy Aspose.Words Cloud container with Azure"
 weight: 101
 ---

 This document serves as a guide on how to deploy Aspose.Words Cloud service as a Docker container in the Microsoft Azure environment.
-It is divided into four sections: "Create a resource group", "Creating storage for files", "Create a Docker container instance" and "Testing".
+It is divided into four sections: "Creating a Resource Group", "Creating Storage for Files", "Creating a Docker Container Instance" and "Verifying the Deployment".

-The first section, "Create a resource group", involves setting up a new resource group in Azure.
+The first section, "Creating a Resource Group", involves setting up a new resource group in Azure.
 This is a necessary step as it allows you to manage and organize your Azure resources.

-The second section, "Create storage for files", guides you through the process of setting up a storage account.
+The second section, "Creating Storage for Files", guides you through the process of setting up a storage account.
 This is where the your files will be stored.
 The guide provides instructions on how to create two file shares, `data` and `fonts`, within the storage account.
 It also explains how to obtain the access key for the storage account.

-The third section, "Create a Docker container instance", provides instructions on how to set up a Docker container instance in Azure.
+The third section, "Creating a Docker Container Instance", provides instructions on how to set up a Docker container instance in Azure.
 This involves specifying the image source, setting the OS type, adding environment variables for Aspose.Words license and user authentication, and mounting Azure storage into the container.

 Finally, the guide provides a simple test to ensure that the deployment was successful.
 This involves executing a `curl` command in the command prompt and checking the Azure storage account to see if the document created by the request is present.

-## Create a resource group
+## Creating a Resource Group

 In this section, you are guided through the process of creating a resource group in Azure - a container that holds related resources for an Azure solution.
 The resource group you create will be used to logically group the resources that you will deploy.
 You will select a name for your resource group and a region where it will be hosted.
 The region you select can impact the latency of your services, so it's important to choose a region that is close to your users.